PumpFetch/PumpFetch/README.md

   Provides a Flask-based REST API endpoint for trade bundle analysis.
 It:
   - Retrieves all trades for a given token.
   - Filters out trades below a certain SOL threshold.
-  - Groups trades by a slot (time or sequence identifier).
+  - Groups trades by slot (a time or sequence identifier).
   - Calculates aggregated metrics (total buys, total sells, and net results).
   - Returns the analyzed data as a JSON response.